-Employees are employed for the whole year and would usually work through term breaks.
+Employees employed under this award are employed for the whole year and will be paid (and be required to work) through term breaks.
 Annual leave is usually taken over the Christmas period.
-The award does not have a provision for term time employees.
+The Clerks Private Sector Award does not have a provision for term time only employees.